Philadelphia Train Accident Lawyers

 Defective/Poorly Designed Trains

 Train accidents can also be the result of defects in the train itself.
-A defective train can be caused by poorly designed train cars, incorrect installation, circuit malfunctions or poor maintenance.
+A train can be defective because of poorly designed train cars, incorrect installation, circuit malfunctions or poor maintenance.
 Another defect that can result in a fatal train accident is the railcar being outfitted with improper equipment as was the case in a wrongful death lawsuit favorably represented by Galfand Berger attorney, Richard Jurewicz.
-View that settlement info here.
+To read more, you can view that settlement info here.

-Even if a train is functioning properly, a deadly train accident can happen.
+Even if a train is functioning properly, a deadly train accident can still occur.
 Pedestrians may slip and fall onto railroad tracks or fall off a platform onto subway tracks and be run over by a train.

-Railroad companies have a responsibility to ensure public safety and prevent deadly train accidents.
+Railroad companies have a responsibility to ensure public safety and prevent deadly train accidents from happening.
 All trains and railways should be properly maintained and inspected.
-Conductors and railroad workers must follow all safety guidelines and procedures.
+Conductors and railroad workers must follow all safety guidelines and procedures to decrease the chances of a dangerous and deadly accident from occurring.

 Philadelphia Train Accident Lawyers at Galfand Berger Successfully Obtain Personal Injury Compensation for Injured Train Accident Victims